-- You can modify the configuration parameters of the default profile, default-ap-profile, but you cannot delete it or change its name. - For Aruba 5400R Switch Series and Aruba 2930F Switch Series devices, the maximum value for poe-max-power is 30 W. For all other devices, the maximum value for poe-max-power is 33 W. - Egress rate limiting is not supported for devices running on: - Aruba 2530 Switch Series - Aruba 2540 Switch Series - Aruba 2620 Switch Series - Aruba 2930F Switch Series - The egress-bandwidth is only supported for Aruba 2920 Switch Series, Aruba 5400R Switch Series v2 & v3 modules, and Aruba 3800 Switch Series. - The egress-bandwidth option is not supported and not displayed in the CLI for devices on: Aruba 2530 Switch Series and Aruba 2620 Switch Series. - The profile configuration is only applicable to access points.
+- You can modify the configuration parameters of the default profile, default-ap-profile, but you cannot delete it or change its name. - For Aruba 5400R Switch Series and Aruba 2930F Switch Series devices, the maximum value for poe-max-power is 30 W. For all other devices, the maximum value for poe-max-power is 33 W. - Egress rate limiting is not supported for devices running on: - Aruba 2530 Switch Series - Aruba 2540 Switch Series - Aruba 2930F Switch Series - The egress-bandwidth is only supported for Aruba 2920 and Aruba 5400R Switch Series v2 & v3. - The egress-bandwidth option is not supported and not displayed in the CLI for the Aruba 2530 switch. - The profile configuration is only applicable to access points.